pedrocomitto/rabbit4lazy/README.md

 ### Other customizations

-Alternatively, you can define your own exachange, queue and dlq names:
+Alternatively, you can define your own exchange, queue and dlq names:

 ```
 spring: